PLI Auto Scheme: Benefits & Eligibility 2025

 What is a PLI Scheme?

-Production Linked Incentive schemes (PLI), was introduced in March 2020.
-It is the sum of the government incentives that are linked to the manufacturing performance of companies.
-This scheme will help India is aiming for a position as a global manufacturing hub by improvising its local supply chain, downstream operations, and investing in high-tech production.
-It is an old and popular tool with governments to spur the production of a good that is necessary for social goods, taxes.
+The PLI automobile India programme aims to position India as a global manufacturing hub by improving its local supply chain, downstream operations, and investing in high-tech production.
+It is an old and popular tool used by governments to spur the production of goods that are necessary for social welfare and economic growth.

-There are 13 sectors under the PLI scheme –
+There are 13 sectors under the PLI scheme 2025:

 1. Auto Components